 Antonio Annunziata (Munich, 1987) lives and works in Rome.
-In 2015 he graduates in Comparative Literature, Theatre and Philosophy at Ludwig-Maximilian University of Munich (LMU), with a thesis on the Poetics of Revolutionary Storycism Around 1800, and specializes in History and Theory of Cinema at the Institute of Theatre, and Philosophy of History at the Department of Philosophy.
+In 2015 he graduates in Comparative Literature, Theatre and Philosophy at Ludwig-Maximilian University of Munich (LMU), with a thesis on the Poetics of Revolutionary Storycism Around 1800, and specialises in History and Theory of Cinema at the Institute of Theatre, and Philosophy of History at the Department of Philosophy.
 From his first term of studies onwards, he works as Tutor of French Letters for LMU’s Department of Romance Studies, and conducts two seminars with cinematic topics at LMU’s Institute of Comparative Literature.
 Still a student, between 2012 and 2013 he translates and edits, in collaboration with Elisabeth Zoja, the poems’ book One Year Spoken Out of the Night by Peter Handke for Moretti & Vitali.

-Having graduated, he chooses to start an autodidactic career as cinema-director, and in 2016 shoots his first experimental short-movie, Monster; or, Bride of Frankenstein, which proposes a new method of presenting a fashion-collection by focusing on the image of woman rather than commercializing a specific product.
-The short-movie enters the market of the VIII La Jolla International Fashion Film Festival 2017, the world’s largest market dedicated to audiovisual fashion-products, but is out of competition.
+Having graduated, he chooses to start an autodidactic career as cinema director, and in 2016 shoots his first experimental short-movie, Monster; or, Bride of Frankenstein, which proposes a new method of presenting a fashion collection by focusing on the image of woman rather than commercializing a specific product.
+The short-movie enters the market of the VIII La Jolla International Fashion Film Festival 2017, the world’s largest market dedicated to audiovisual fashion products, but is out of competition.
 He continues with experimentation in search for a digital aesthetic by shooting, between 2016 and 2018, a series of experimental documentaries, all of which have been collected by his Vesuvio-Project.